alecnicol/genomoncology.github.io/README.md

 1. Testimonial slider only slides the quotes not the logo/person.
 2. Hawaii picture has white band on certain zooms in chrome.
 3. Capability boxes don't shift down when plus clicked on the above box.
+4. Inconsistent css naming ({class}-banner-section or {class}-banner).
+5. Uncaught TypeError: $(...).magnificPopup is not a function.
+6. Lektor JS admin is interfering with the preview of Capabilities grid.

 Tools Used
 ----------